AlexFBP/backphish/README.md

 # PhishPayback: Phising Spammer

-The idea is to combat phishing with spam, this is a hacking repo (needless to add "ethical").
+The idea is to combat phishing with spam, this is a hacking repo (needless to add that "hacking" IS "ethical" by its sole [origin](https://youtu.be/XMm0HsmOTFI?si=mBFLIIfae_TRcQDD). **Please stop confusing hacking with cracking, there's no need to add "ethical" after "hacking"!**).

 Inspired in